tundish/blathnaid/app/tale.rst

 "Try to train that.
 It can be cultivated, can spontaneity."

 There was a clatter as the trivet fell to the floor and rolled back against Jack's foot.
 Krol had fallen asleep.

+Jack was too anxious to sleep.
+He kept standing there in the dark, letting his shoulders go forward a little, until the tension in his neck dropped out, and he heard the bones in his back letting go of each other.
+Then in lumps it fell into his legs, and ran like hot sweat on the inside of his skin.

 F 4
 ---